 There are plenty of options for purchasing solar panels, whether that’s paying cash up front or securing a loan.

 On the other hand, paying with cash up front means you’ll feel the financial sting for a bit before you enjoy a return on your investment.
 That gap in time between making a purchase and recovering the cost of your investment is called the payback period.
 Basically, it’s the length of time an investment reaches before you break even.

 For most homeowners in the U.S., it takes roughly eight years to break even on a solar panel investment—this is often a deciding factor for homeowners figuring out if cash is a viable purchasing option.

 But another deciding factor has to do with a federal solar tax credit.
-Plunking down cash for your solar panels makes you eligible for a federal solar tax credit, which at the moment stands at 26 percent.
-However, that number will fall to 22 percent in 2023 and could disappear altogether unless the government rolls out new legislation.
+Plunking down cash for your solar panels makes you eligible for a federal solar tax credit, which at the moment stands at 30 percent.

 Taking Out a Loan for Solar Panels